Chrystal (musician): Life and career

 In 2024, her single "The Days" entered the UK Singles Chart, peaking at number 4 in January 2025; around the same time, the track entered the Canadian Hot 100 at No. 95, bolstered by its use in a video by Jaxon's Journey and by a remix by Bristol-based producer Notion, and that remix charted at No. 7 on the ARIA Singles Chart.
-The remix was certified 3× Platinum by Australian Recording Industry Association (ARIA) in 2025.
+The remix was certified 5× Platinum by the Australian Recording Industry Association (ARIA) in 2026.
 A dance music track, "The Days" was written in 2015 and had been part of an album called Unarchived 2015, the second of three Unarchived albums she released that year.
 At the time, she had retired as an artist.
 In a November 2024 slideshow uploaded to TikTok, she stated that she changed from making house and garage music to R&B and alternative pop in time for her record deal, that she had left the deal by 2019 and spent time working as an engineer before moving into a small recording studio in Manchester in January 2024, and that her Unarchived series comprised tracks recorded between 2014 and 2016.

 By January, she had signed to Chaos Recordings.
-In July, her MK collaboration "Dior" charted at number-one on the UK singles chart, and has since been certified silver by the British Phonographic Industry (BPI).
+In July, her MK collaboration "Dior" charted at number-one on the UK singles chart, and has since been certified platinum in the United Kingdom by the British Phonographic Industry (BPI) and gold in Australia by ARIA.
+A further feature, on Sonny Fodera's "My Loving", followed in February 2026.

 Artistry

-Chrystal's music blends elements of house, UK garage, and R&B.

-Growing up in Bolton, she was immersed in club and garage sounds that strongly shaped her style.

-Her vocal delivery often draws from R&B traditions, while her productions incorporate house beats and garage-influenced rhythms.

-This hybrid approach has led critics to describe her as a versatile artist who bridges underground UK club culture with contemporary pop-R&B.

 Many of her early tracks including "Waves", "2 Real", and "Vibe" were produced by John Calvert.
 Aaron Powell of The Line of Best Fit described "Waves" as having "nods to early Lily Allen and Katy B", while Whitehouse opined that her music contained "bouncy shades" of Blackout Crew and wrote that she was "garnering comparisons to Lily Allen, Katy B and Ray BLK", artists who he described as "document[ing] their worlds with varying shades of inbuilt London bullshit detectors".
 Reviewing "2 Real", Anna Cafolla of The Quietus wrote that Chrystal sung with a "distinctly Northern, very cool delivery" and that the track was in "the vein of attitude-packed pop like contemporaries Mabel and Ray BLK and assertive sunny R&B by way of TLC".
 George Griffiths of The Official Charts Company wrote that he could hear Disclosure's Settle as an influence.